mariocasciaro/scatter/README.md

 2 - Unstable

 The API is in the process of settling, but has not yet had sufficient real-world testing to be considered stable.
-Backwards-compatibility will be maintained if reasonable.

 ## TOC